 Research is the primary instrument of the doctoral training project, to which the student devotes more than 80% of the total workload in the three years of the Course.
 The research product should be innovative and classified in at least one of the following categories: new tools/equipment, new know-how, new processes, new methods, publications, spin-off.
-In carrying out his/her research, under the tutoring of a supervisor (and, in the case, by a co-supervisor) assigned by the PhD Course Board, the doctoral student shall contribute original contents.
+In carrying out his/her research, under the tutoring of a supervisor and of a co-supervisor assigned by the PhD Course Board, the doctoral student shall contribute original contents.